czer323/TidyArr/readme.md

 1. If the qbittorrent status is "metaDL"
 2. If the inactiveCount is above 1 and filesize has not changed, start to snowball the inactivity counter
-3. If the qbittorrent status is stalledDL and
+3. If the qbittorrent status is "stalledDL" and
    1. the sizeleft has not changed
    2. has peers with a value of 0
    3. has seeds with a value of 0